Shenbagit/weatherApi/README.md

 Three services exposed

 Get Country list -> List the ISO 3166 country list fetched and saved as Json.
-Search by city -> Fetch the weather cast with city and country as input Search by country -> Fetch the weather cast with langitude & latitude.
+Search by city -> Fetch the weathercast with city and country as input Search by country -> Fetch the weathercast with longitude & latitude.
 Cache Enabled for all the services.

 Running the application